pwfun/lyft/content/en/docs/prologue/lyft.md

 To withdraw cash from your bank account, follow these steps:

 1. Using your finger, touch the **Make a Withdrawal** button on the ATM screen.
 2. The ATM presents you with withdrawal amounts.
-Select your amount.
+Select $100.
 3. The ATM prompts you to confirm the amount.
 Touch the **Confirm** button.
 4. The ATM discharges your cash via the cash dispenser.
 Retrieve your cash.